 1953 Morris Cowley MCV pick-up, pictured in Australia where it is known as a Morris Cowley Utility

 The 1954 Morris Cowley was a four-cylinder midsize car produced from 1954 to 1959.
 It was essentially a budget version of the Morris Oxford with less chrome, no heater, fixed front quarter lights and a simplified dashboard.

-The Series I Cowley was launched in 1954.
-The engine, the 1.2 L (1200 cc) B-Series unit came from the Austin A40.
-The body shell was based on the four door Morris Oxford Series II, sharing its torsion beam front suspension and live rear axle but with smaller 8 in (203 mm) brake drums on early models.
+The monocoque body shell was that of the four door Morris Oxford Series II, the Cowley also sharing its torsion beam front suspension and live rear axle but with smaller 8 in (203 mm) brake drums on early models.
+Some of the Oxford's exterior chrome has been removed to simplify the appearance and some has been replaced with stainless steel.
+Plastic-covered felt has been used in place of interior carpet.
+Quarter lights are fixed on the Cowley though the main windows wind down in the usual way.
 Steering was of the conventional rack and pinion type.
 The car had a top speed of just over 70 miles per hour (110 km/h).